Visit the Columbian College of Arts and Sciences website for application requirements.

 1On the basis of academic or professional preparation, students can petition to waive any required course with substitution of another approved course.

-2Students can take an additional 3 credits in SMPA 6201, which will be counted as an elective.
+2Students can take an additional 3 credits in SMPA 6201, to be counted as an elective.

 3Students who select the strategic communication capstone option cannot count SMPA 6220 as an elective.